srahulbadami/blog/_posts/2020-06-29-gsoc-phase1-deadline.md

 readtime: true
 share-img: /assets/img/gsoc_ends.jpg
 subtitle: Phase 1 Summary
-tags: [GSoC 2020, gsco, owasp, blt, Bugheist, Bug Hunt]
+tags: [GSoC 2020, gsoc, owasp, blt, Bugheist, Bug Hunt]
 ---

 The phase 1 of this year GSoC has came to an end.